wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 **VERIFICATION CHECKLIST:**

-- ☐ Student correctly assigned real versus mock for every object in their Pool A fixture
+- ☐ Student correctly assigned real versus mock for every object in the `RentACatUnitTest` fixture
 - ☐ Student justified the test-target decision by explaining what a mock's methods do, not by citing a rule
-- ☐ Student identified every stub their Pool B case requires, and tied each one to a specific call in `RentACatImpl`
+- ☐ Student identified every stub `testReturnFailureCatNumCats3` requires, and tied each one to a specific call in `RentACatImpl`
 - ☐ Student used behavior verification for postconditions about the cat, and state verification for the return value and system output
 - ☐ Student pasted a test method that passes against `SOLUTION` and fails against `BUGGY`, and reported both results
 - ☐ Student explained why the tautological assertion passes even when the implementation is gutted — i.e. that the stub is the source of the asserted value